 a.
 After a failure of the system entry practical or written exam applicants must complete a remediation plan to qualify for a retake.
 The remediation plan should identify the deficiencies that lead to the failure and articulate steps to be taken to correct the identified deficiencies.
 Remediation plans will be created by the applicant after consultation with the MCAEMS System Education Coordinator.
 On the second attempt the remediation plan must be approved by the MCAEMS System Education Coordinator.
-On the third and subsequent attempts the remediation plan must be approved by the MCAEMS System Education coordinator.
+On the third and subsequent attempts the remediation plan must be approved by the MCAEMS System Education Coordinator and the MCAEMS System Coordinator.